Anas7k/Js-Projects/Temperature-app/README.md

 4. The converted temperature will be displayed in the "Converted Degree" section.

 ## Screenshot
-Here is a screenshot of my project:
+Here is a screenshot of my project

 ![screenshot](screenshot.png)